CrossGitHub/getBirthdayDay/Readme.txt

 This is my first code ever) I've made it just for trainig.

 It's simple.
-Just insert your birthday and you will receive some information about you.
+Just insert the date when you was born and you will receive some information about you.

 The information include:
  - the day of week, where you was born;